 ISIS has a decade long history of research on countersniper systems.
-To the best of our knowledge, we developed the world’s first
+Our most significant contributions to the field include:

 The disadvantage of our first approach is its static nature and the need for many sensors.
 Hence, we developed a soldier-wearable version that required only a handful of sensors.
 To compensate for the small number of sensors, each sensor was equipped with four microphones forming a tiny microphone array.
 As such, a single sensor alone was able to locate the shooter.
 Multiple sensor nodes still cooperated to provide much better accuracy and robustness as well as trajectory estimation and weapon classification.

 The following picture shows a 100 m shot localized by the network (trajectory: black, shooter location: black dot).
 The weapon and caliber is also shown on the left.
 The white arrows indicate that 6 out of the 10 sensors were able to localize the shooter alone, that is, they relied only on their own detections using their microphones with 10 cm separation.

 More details can be found in our Mobisys 2007 paper.

 The motivation behind the mobile phone-based approach is simply the fact that most people including soldiers already carry smartphones.
 So why not utilize it?
 While the entire approach could be implemented on phones since they already have a microphone, a GPS, WIFI or 3G networking, a display and enough computing power to carry out the sensor fusion, it would not be too accurate due to various reasons and continuous sampling of the microphone would drain the battery fast.
 Instead we developed a costum bluetooth headset that doublses as a single-channel sensor node.
 It only needs to utlize that phone, when there was a shot detected.